This is my review of the Virgin Flying Club Black credit cards.

 To recap: Virgin has a lot of partners now.
 You can earn miles by converting Tesco Clubcard points as well as Heathrow Rewards and American Express Membership Rewards points.
 Even if you never fly with Virgin, you could easily top up your credit miles with Tesco points to reach enough for an award.
 They also have particularly good earning rates with Hertz.
 There is also this on-going deal for 5,000 miles for opening a Virgin Money ISA.

-The launch of Little Red domestic services has also made small number of miles more useful.
+The Little Red domestic services has also made small number of miles more useful.
 A return flight to London from Manchester, Aberdeen or Edinburgh is just 7,500 miles plus £35 of taxes, albeit that these routes will be closed down during 2015.

 As with BA, long haul economy redemptions are often poor value due to the taxes and fuel surcharges.
 However, Virgin has recently reduced its taxes on economy redemptions and they are now up to £120 per person lower than BA would charge.
 Long-haul premium cabin redemptions are in line with BA in terms of taxes but generally require fewer miles after the Avios devaluation of April 2015.

 You can also transfer Virgin miles to Hilton HHonors at a 1 : 1.5 ratio which puts a floor under their value.
 You can also transfer to IHG Rewards Club at 1 : 1.